 “The wildlife profession is not immune to occurrences such as those revealed by #MeToo, and all professionals have a responsibility to be aware of and improve conditions in their respective working environments,” reads the symposium abstract.
 “Some call the women and men behind the movement ‘The Silence Breakers’ but others call it a ‘witch-hunt’ with allegations of misconduct needing fact checking and due process.
-This international movement highlights the prevalence of sexual harassment and assault, especially in the workplace.
-[This symposium will] set the stage and ground rules for a discussion of a sensitive topic.”
+This international movement highlights the prevalence of sexual harassment and assault, especially in the workplace. set the stage and ground rules for a discussion of a sensitive topic.”

 The symposium will consider a variety of perspectives, with opportunities for panel and audience discussion, and will emphasize mechanisms for improving the atmosphere in the workplace in moving forward from the #MeToo movement.
 The issues in this session, organizers say, apply to students and professionals of all genders and backgrounds, and thus have broad applicability across conference attendees.